 Sometimes it’s good to go off the beaten track a little when it comes to holiday destinations.
 The built up tourist areas will usually carry the highest price tags, but nearby villages or towns could be considerably kinder on the wallet.
 It’s always a good idea to read up about a destination before booking, but going for somewhere a little out of the way might lead to discovering some hidden gems.

 Talk to the Experts

 It can be a little daunting searching for a holiday online by yourself.
 I have spent hours trawling websites before trying to plan a holiday that won’t go into the thousands.
-Specialist holiday comparison sites like Holiday Gems, who specialise in destinations which are a short haul plane journey from the UK, including Spain, Majorca, Tenerife and Gran Canaria, can help make the planning stage more manageable.
+Specialist holiday comparison sites who specialise in destinations which are a short haul plane journey from the UK, including Spain, Majorca, Tenerife and Gran Canaria, can help make the planning stage more manageable.

 This is a sponsored post, however all words and images are my own.